UPPAbaby Cruz v2 Review

 Ease of Setup

 The Cruz 2 has new front wheels that now match those found on the UPPAbaby Vista v2.
-It also sports suspension where in the past it relied on a wheel design to cushion baby from the bumps in the road.
-While these improvements make for a nicer ride for passengers and potentially pushers, it didn't change the Cruz's maneuverability as mush as we'd hoped.
+It also sports suspension, where in the past, it relied on a wheel design to cushion the baby from the bumps in the road.
+While these improvements make for a nicer ride for passengers and potentially pushers, it didn't change the Cruz's maneuverability as much as we'd hoped.

-For pushing and turning on pavement it is easier to maneuver and handle as the beefier frame and cross bar through the storage bin creates a more rigid feel with less sway.
+For pushing and turning on the pavement, it is easier to maneuver and handle as the beefier frame and crossbar through the storage bin create a more rigid feel with less sway.
 We think most parents will be pleased with the hard surface handling of this stroller and its ability to twist and turn in tight spaces or crowded locations.
-You can push it with one hand, if the surface is ideal and the path in front of you is open.
+You can push it with one hand if the surface is ideal and the path in front of you is open.

-For pushing and turning off-pavement things aren't as good, but definitely better than most of the competition.
-While the Cruz can't compete against the jogging style strollers, it will get you across the greenbelt or playground without too much of a struggle.
+For pushing and turning off-pavement, things aren't as good, but definitely better than most of the strollers on the market.
+While the Cruz can't compete against the best jogging strollers, it will get you across the greenbelt or playground without too much of a struggle.
 If you want to go off-road for every far or on a regular basis, then it might not be the option for you as it lacks the wheel size and features required to do that with ease.
-The new front wheels are an improvement and we like the press locking mechanism that prevent the wheels from turning if they hit a rock or root in the road.
+The new front wheels are an improvement, and we like the press locking mechanism that prevents the wheels from turning if they hit a rock or root in the road.

-The Cruz 2 suspension is new and works better than the old design, this along with the telescoping adjustable handlebar create a better experience for the pusher and passenger.
-Parents can choose the handlebar height that is best for them and the suspension creates less vibration and agitation transferred through to the person holding the bar.
+The Cruz 2 suspension is new and works better than the old design, along with the telescoping adjustable handlebar, which creates a better experience for the pusher and passenger.
+Parents can choose the handlebar height that is best for them, and the suspension creates less vibration and agitation transferred through to the person holding the bar.
 This could translate to less fatigue over time.